UKGrantmaking 2025

 This project would not have been possible without the contributions and support of many people, including:

-- The 360Giving staff team, especially David Kane, the lead analyst for the project
+The 360Giving team, especially David Kane and Ruth Jolley, the lead analysts for the project.

 - Bridget Kohner (Pears Foundation)